Support Safe Snowmobiling!

 – If you find yourself on thin ice or open water, do not stop.
 Keep up as much momentum as you can and gently steer towards dry land or safer ice.

-– If someone does fall into the water hypothermia will begin within minutes and they can become unresponsive due to severe hypothermia within an hour, so it’s important to get out, get dry and get warm fast!
-If there is a warm place nearby go use it, if not then start a fire right away and call for help.
+– If someone does go into the water hypothermia will begin within minutes and they can become unresponsive due to severe hypothermia within an hour, so it’s important to get out, get dry and get warm fast!
+If there is a warm place nearby go use it, if not start a fire right away and call for help.

 – Check out our Ice Safety page for more information on snowmobiling over frozen lakes and rivers.

-• Use extra caution when snowmobiling at night
+- Use extra caution when snowmobiling at night

 – Make sure your snowmobile is equipped with proper lights and reflectors, and regularly check they are clean and working.